 “Eating meat has ‘dire’ consequences for the planet.”
 I’m glad that this article highlights the environmental burden of fossil fuels as well.
-Sometimes the vegan community gets really amped on this idea that cows are the sole contributor to warming and emissions.
+Sometimes the vegan community gets really amped on this idea that cows are the sole contributor to warming.
 I’m not trying to lessen the impact of giving up meat and animal products though!
 Just highlighting that the issue has to be approached in a balanced and accurate way.

 This episode of Deliciously Ella: The Podcast has everything you need to know about eating a balanced plant-based diet while getting all of the nutrients that you need to thrive.

 From The Economist: “2019 will be the year that veganism goes mainstream.”